 The Toxicology & Background Control Data Sharing initiative is collaborating with a technology partner to develop a data sharing platform with the following capabilities:

-A flexible core infrastructure enabling the long-term vision of sharing and linking other preclinical data types
+- A flexible core infrastructure enabling the long-term vision of sharing and linking other nonclinical data types

 BioCelerate has devised several Use Cases describing how use of DataCelerate could potentially generate the benefits noted above.